Alessandro-Dodon/pyvar/llm/README.md

 ```

 You can replace or reword the questions to fit your analysis.
-For best results with local LLMs **ask focused, concrete questions**, and keep prompts short and unambiguous.
+For best results with local LLMs **ask focused, concrete questions**, and **keep prompts short and unambiguous**.

 ---